 - Apply critical thinking in the diagnosis and problem identification of complex issues related to clinical practice, individuals, populations, and systems of care.

 - Provide ethical, patient-centered care based on best evidence, clinician expertise, patient preference, and circumstances.

-- Evaluate outcomes of care using individual and aggregate data.
+- Evaluate outcomes of care and treatment plan using individual and aggregate data.

-- Implement the role of a FNP in a professional, respectful, and ethical manner.
+- Implement the role of an FNP in a professional, respectful, and ethical manner.